The Talent Price War: Why Bahrain's Fintechs Are Outbidding Legacy Banks by 35%

 For decades, the banking hierarchy in Manama was simple: if you wanted job security and the best salary in the market, you worked for a "Systemically Important" retail bank.
 You climbed the grade ladder, waited for your annual bonus, and stayed for 20 years.

-If you are a CIO or HR Director wondering why your best "Full Stack" developers are rejecting 5% annual raises to join a startup you've never heard of, this article explains the math behind their exit.
-We are witnessing a "Great Detachment" in compensation—and understanding it is the first step to fighting back.
+If you are a CIO or HR Director wondering why your best "Full Stack" developers are rejecting 5% annual raises to join a startup you've never heard of, this report explains the math behind their exit—and what you can do about it.

 Section 02